 Stakeholder motivation is a key driver of audit participation.
 Governance structures are a source of extrinsic motivation, while multidisciplinary collaboration and distributed leadership are sources of intrinsic motivation, and facilitate a sense of collective ownership that drives audit participation.
-Transparent data processes and placing healthcare
+Transparent data processes and placing healthcare professionals in leadership roles enhance the perceived fairness and legitimacy of the audit intervention.
+Resource-limited and heterogeneous healthcare contexts can give rise to perceived unfairness if these factors are not acknowledged in the audit design.
+Data collection processes that acknowledge and alleviate resource constraints increase stakeholder acceptance of the audit workload.

+Extrinsic motivation

-Extrinsic motivation Multiple interdependent factors synergistically facilitated audit participation.
+Multiple interdependent factors synergistically facilitated audit participation.
 Mandated governance procedures extrinsically motivated stakeholders to engage with the audit process.
-For example, mandatory participation was a feature of several audits, including in national audits operating in the UK (Egholm et al., 2019; Gitkind et al. 2007) et al., 2010;).
-Financial incentivisation the subtraction for example, including the existing the subtraction for example, and a processes, including the existing the subtraction audit processes, including the existing the formation of the subtraction formation and the subtraction formation outcomes-based commissioning based on audit results, which encouraged participation (Gavalova and Fellows, 2018).
-Notably, one multicentre audit removersed participants if they collected any data, rather than rewarding results.
+For example, mandatory participation was a feature of several audits, including 29 of the 70 national audits operating in the UK (Egholm et al., 2019; Gitkind et al., 2014; Dixon, 2013; Gardner et al., 2010;).
+Financial incentivisation was another source of extrinsic motivation.
+Several audit processes, including the existing UK National Paediatric Diabetes Audit, incorporated outcomes-based commissioning based on audit results, which encouraged participation (Gavalova and Fellows, 2018).
+Notably, one multicentre audit reimbursed participants if they collected any data, rather than rewarding results.
 This audit did not see an increase in participation levels, suggesting that financial incentives need to be well-specified in order to be effective (Scholte et al., 2016).